jive-vlbi/jive5ab/README.md

 - cmake generates out-of-source build systems, which means that from the same source tree you can now configure and compile different jive5ab configurations without clashes (think of different C++ compilers, StreamStor libraries, Debug/Release, ...)
 - the generated makefiles have a `make install` target.
 The binary `jive5ab-X-Y-Z` will be installed as well as the most-used scripts `m5copy`, `SSErase.py`, `DirList.py` and `StartJ5`

+Since July 2019 jive5ab 3.0.0+ may be compiled with support for transferring directly to an [e-transfer daemon](https://github.com/jive-vlbi/etransfer).
+In such a transfer, `jive5ab` acts as bare-bones client wishing to transfer a single file. `m5copy` has been modified to support `etd://.../` as destination, which should make life, as well as transferring multiple disk scans, a lot easier.
+See below on how to enable this built-in client.

 ## The new build procedure